Exposure to the long-term economic growth and profitability of companies.

 Exposure to stocks that have outperformed over the past year.

-Exposure to stocks with high earnings quality, investment quality, and profitability and low earnings variability and leverage.
+Exposure to stocks with high earnings quality, investment quality, profitability, low earnings variability and leverage.

 Exposure to stocks that have under-performed over the past four years and that have high book to price ratios, earnings yields, and dividend yields.